xcui-math/DiscreteMath/index.md

 ## Discrete Mathematics, 2018 Spring

-This is the webpage for the course Discete Mathematics, aiming for first year Math majors.
+This is the webpage for the course Discete Mathematics at Sun Yat-sen University (Zhuhai campus), aiming for the first year Math majors.

 ### News